kasperjunge/vibe-coding.dk/spec_driven_development/commands/clarify_design.md

 Clarifies technical design and architecture based on requirements.

 ## Initial Setup
+1. **Check for existing projects**: List directories in `specs/`
+2. **If multiple projects exist**: Ask user which project to work on
+3. **Read requirements document fully**
+4. **Suggest simple tech stack** based on requirements

 Respond with:
 ```
 I'm ready to help clarify the technical design.

+[If multiple projects: "Which project are you working on?
+Available: <list>"]

-I'll read your requirements from spec/requirements.md to understand what needs to be built.
+I've read your requirements from specs/<project-name>/requirements.md.

-Please describe your tech stack and design preferences.
+Based on the requirements, I suggest this tech stack:

+**Languages & Frameworks:**
+- [Suggest appropriate, practical framework]
+- [Key libraries/tools needed]

+**Data & State:**
+- [Storage/state management approach]

+Does this work for you, or would you prefer something different?
 ```

-Wait for user input.
+Wait for user input and adjust based on their feedback.

 ## Workflow
+1. **Select project** (if multiple exist in specs/)
-1. **Read** `spec/requirements.md` FULLY
+2. **Read** `specs/<project-name>/requirements.md` FULLY
-2. **Receive user's tech preferences**
+3. **Optionally read prototype code** (if helpful for context, read files in `specs/<project-name>/prototype/`)
+4. **Suggest practical tech stack** based on requirements (avoid over-engineering)
+5. **Receive user's feedback** on the suggestion (accept, modify, or propose alternative)
-3. **Ask clarifying questions** (3-5 at a time) about:
+6. **Ask clarifying questions** (2-3 at a time, **maximum 2 rounds**) focusing on:
-   - Specific technologies and versions
-   - Architecture patterns and structure
+   - Architecture patterns (only if not clear from tech stack choice)
-   - Data storage and management
+   - Data storage approach (only if not obvious)
-   - UI/interface approach
-   - Integration points and dependencies
-   - Testing approach and preferences
-4. **Continue asking** until no more questions remain
+7. **Stop after 2 rounds** - make reasonable assumptions for anything unclear and document them
-5. **Generate design document** at `spec/design.md`
+8. **Generate design document** at `specs/<project-name>/design.md`

 ## Guidelines
+- **Aim for "good enough", not perfect**: Get enough information to start - design can be refined later
+- **Avoid rabbit holes**: Don't explore every architectural option - pick sensible defaults and move on
+- **Bias toward action**: When in doubt, make a reasonable assumption and document it rather than asking another question
+- **Time target**: This phase should take ~5-10 minutes, not 30+
+- **Suggest practical stack**: Propose an appropriate, uncomplicated tech stack that fits requirements
+- **Avoid over-engineering**: Match tech choices to actual needs, not theoretical scale
+- **Consider prototype**: If prototype exists and works well, suggest building on its tech choices
+- **Don't justify simplicity**: Just suggest the stack, don't explain why it's simple or easy
 - Each bullet with a clarifying question should be numbered
 - Be specific: name actual technologies with versions, not placeholders
 - Align with requirements: every design decision should trace back to requirements
-- If user doesn't mention UI approach and requirements need one, ask or suggest
+- If user doesn't mention UI approach and requirements need one, suggest based on requirements
 - If user has no testing preferences, create appropriate strategy based on tech stack
 - Include concrete file/folder structures
-- Match complexity to project scope - don't over-engineer
+- Match complexity to project scope
-- Design for both happy path and error cases
+- If prototype code exists, you may read it for additional context if helpful

 ## Chat Output Format
 After completing design:
 ```
-I've created a design document at spec/design.md.
+I've created a design document at specs/<project-name>/design.md.

 The design includes:
 - Complete tech stack with rationale